 As parents, there will come a time where you have made the decision to place your child into a half-day or full-day kindergarten or childcare.
 Or it could be having the need to transfer your child to a new school, after having attended one for a period of time.
 Either way, a toddler who is in the egocentric stage of development would pretty much see the change from their own perspective, not yours.
 And it would pretty much seem like this:

-“Why is daddy and mummy sending me to this place called ‘school’?
+“Why are daddy and mummy sending me to this place called ‘school’?
 Is it because they don’t want to be with me anymore?
 Do grandma and grandpa not want to play with me anymore?”
 “Where is Teacher Sandy?
 I miss playing with Jake.
 I want the red trains, where are they?
 Everything is new here and I don’t know what to do.
 I want to go back to (old) school!”

 What can I do?